Skip to main content

 How does it work?

-Each satellite you create includes a "Storage" provider, which can store assets (images, documents, videos, etc.) that are automatically made available on the internet.
+Each satellite you create includes a "Storage" provider, which can store assets (images, documents, etc.) that are automatically made available on the internet.

 Assets are stored in "collections" and you can have as many collections as you wish.